KyleMThornton/KyleMThornton/README.md

-- 👋 Hello!
+👋 Hello!
 I'm Kyle Thornton.
 Welcome to my GitHub!
-- 💻 Frontend: React, Next.js, Tailwind CSS
-- 🌐 Backend: Express.js, FastAPI, PostgreSQL
+💻 IT Engineer
-- 💡 Always learning something new!
+💡 Always learning something new!